 "Is she seriously fighting all of them?"
 She whispered to herself.

-It wasn't that Weiss didn't think the girl could do it, but what came to the front of the heiress' mind was a hunt for why this was permitted – or even why Professor Goodwitch approved of it.
+It wasn't that Weiss didn't think the girl could do it, but what came to the front of the heiress' mind was only questions for why this was permitted – or even why Professor Goodwitch approved of it.
 What did Beacon have to gain from showcasing its most skilled first-year beating down other first-years?
 In front of a room full of people from the other academies?
 Going into the Vytal Festival tournament with knowledge of your opponents was a huge boon, and yet here they were.

 Even in the off chance CRDL won, what was the benefit?
 As Weiss pursed her lips and began to consider it more deeply, Ruby's excited voice broke through her trance.